Storm looking to wrap up first-round bye Sunday vs. Lynx

 NOTE:

-- Backup point guard Jordin Canada will miss her second straight game while dealing with a right knee issue.
+- Backup point guard Jordin Canada will miss her second straight game while dealing with a right-knee issue.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.